 After installing the necessary dependencies, run the following command to install wikit in Linux (the

 -g flag tells npm to install wikit globally).

 $ sudo npm install wikit -g

-Once Wikit installed on your system, you can run it using following syntax.
+Once Wikit is installed on your system, you can run it using the following syntax.

 $ wikit Linux

 The output shown is the paragraphs of the Wikipedia article before the table of contents and the line length is neatly wrapped based on your terminal’s window size, with a max of about 80 characters.